galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 If you maintain a public instance of Galaxy it is recommended to sign up for the public servers [mailing list](https://lists.galaxyproject.org/listinfo/galaxy-public-servers) to receive security fixes with priority.

-<div class="alert alert-success" role="alert"> **To add** your public Galaxy server to this list, use "Edit on GitHub" link above, or [describe the server here](https://docs.google.com/forms/d/1KBkyhAPpgJLanRWBoIHmwtEJELDUifZLUixfoqZXXU4/viewform?usp=send_form) and we'll post it this directory.</div>
+<div class="alert alert-success" role="alert"> **To add** your public Galaxy server to this list, use "Edit" link at the top right of this page, or [describe the server here](https://docs.google.com/forms/d/1KBkyhAPpgJLanRWBoIHmwtEJELDUifZLUixfoqZXXU4/viewform?usp=send_form) and we'll post it this directory.</div>

 [**Galaxy Services**](/src/galaxy-services/index.md)